-- (d) Identification of surrounding noise sensitive receivers. - A specific section that sets out the noise mitigation measures that must be observed for construction works that are within 100m of the property boundary of any Ralphine Way Receivers.
-This section should set out the specific limits and mitigation measures that the constructor will need to observe to ensure compliance with the consented noise limits. - Procedures for ensuring that the Consent Holder provides receivers on Ralphine Way with ongoing and regular updates throughout the various stages of construction work so that receivers have advanced notice of the approximate dates and duration of the busiest and noisiest construction activities on site that may affect receivers on Ralphine Way. - Written communication with occupants of all dwellings on Ralphine Way of the works in writing at least ten (10) days prior to the commencement of activities on site.
+- b) The programme of works and consented hours of construction work. - c) Identification of surrounding noise sensitive receivers. - d) A specific section that sets out the noise mitigation measures that must be observed for construction works that are within 100m of the property boundary of any Ralphine Way Receivers.
+This section should set out the specific limits and mitigation measures that the constructor will need to observe to ensure compliance with the consented noise limits.
+This includes procedures to ensure compliance with the requirement to ensure that heavy construction vehicles do not access the Site, via Ralphine Way, or queue to enter the site via Ralphine Way, outside of the hours of 0730 to 1800 Monday to Saturday. - e) Procedures for ensuring that the Consent Holder provides receivers on Ralphine Way with ongoing and regular updates throughout the various stages of construction work so that receivers have advanced notice of the approximate dates and duration of the busiest and noisiest construction activities on site that may affect receivers on Ralphine Way. - f) Written communication with occupants of all dwellings on Ralphine Way of the works in writing at least ten (10) days prior to the commencement of activities on site.
 The written advice shall set out: - (i) a brief overview of the construction works - (ii) the working hours and expected duration - (iii) all mitigation measures to be implemented - (iv) the procedure for recording concerns/complaints regarding noise. - 38.
 The CNVMP shall address the requirements of Annex E of NZS 6803:1999 Acoustics Construction Noise and the AAAC Guideline for interpreting and applying NZS 6803:1999 as a minimum.
 The CNVMP and any amendments must be prepared by a suitably qualified acoustics consultant (e.g., MASNZ).
-Amendments that include changes to the construction methodology must be tracked and any revised CNVMP shall be submitted to Council's Monitoring Officer for approval. - All construction works on the site shall be carried out in accordance with the CNVMP and a copy of the CNVMP must be kept on site during construction hours. - 40.
-All construction works on the site shall be designed and conducted by a suitably qualified and experienced professional to ensure that the construction vibration does not exceed 5mm/s PPV
+Amendments that include changes to the construction methodology must be tracked and any revised CNVMP shall be submitted to Council's Monitoring Officer Team Leader Environmental Compliance for approval review. - 39.
+All construction works on the site shall be carried out in accordance with the CNVMP and a copy of the CNVMP must be kept on site during construction hours. - 40.
+All construction works on the site shall be designed and conducted by a suitably qualified and experienced professional to ensure that the construction vibration does not exceed 5mm/s PPV when measured within 500mm of ground level on the foundation or structure of any building on another site.
+Vibration shall be measured and assessed in accordance with the German Standard DIN 4150-3:2016 Structural vibration Effects of vibration on structures. - 41.
+Construction noise levels generated from the Site shall comply with the following limits, when measured and assessed 1m from the façade of any occupied dwelling or building on any other site in accordance with NZS 6803:1999: Acoustics Construction Noise: